• 4.5/5 out of 207+ reviews.

 Text continues below image

-child with weighted blanket on mother's couch
+child with weighted blanket on mother's lap on the couch

 Choose the Novaline weighted blanket